-Applying for university is usually done through UCAS and you will need a certain set of grades to gain a place on your chosen course.
-Some universities will interview candidates, but most will only need to look at your grades and personal statement.
+Applying for a university is usually done through UCAS and you will need a certain set of grades to gain a place on your chosen course.
+Some universities will interview candidates, but most will select based on your grades and personal statement.

 Universities allow students to take care of their own time management, with a few lectures/classes a week along with research and writing expected to be done in your own time.
 There is also little to no consequence if you do not attend the contact hours as you are responsible for your own time keeping.
 This is great experience for self-discipline and time management.

 A drama school will have a much more intensive time structure where you will spend most of your time in classes 9am - 5pm, if not longer.
 The contact hours set are compulsory and there is likely to be severe consequences for missing or being late for a class.